DKuss1994/TaskTracker/README.md

-Task Manager Console Application

-This project is a simple console based task manager written in Java.
-Users can create, view, update and delete tasks.
-All tasks are persisted in a JSON file and loaded automatically on startup.

-The project focuses on clean object oriented design, enum usage, user input validation and unit testing with JUnit.

-Features

-Create new tasks with a description

-Update task descriptions

-Change task status

-Delete tasks by ID

-Filter tasks by status

-Persistent storage using JSON

-Console based user interaction

-Unit tests for core logic and user input

-Project Structure

-org.example

-Main
-Entry point of the application

-SystemManager
-Controls the application flow
-Handles user interaction
-Loads and saves tasks from and to a JSON file

-Task
-Represents a single task
-Contains description, status, creation time and last update time Supports JSON serialization and deserialization

-TaskManager
-Manages all tasks using a map
-Responsible for adding, deleting, updating tasks and changing status

-UserQuestions
-Handles all console input
-Validates user actions, task descriptions, status input and IDs

-Enum
-Contains enums for application states

-Status
-TODO PROGRESS DONE ALL

-Action
-ADD DELETE CHANGE SHOW EXIT YES NO

-Tests

-TaskManagerTest
-Tests the business logic of the task manager

-UserQuestionsTest
-Tests user input handling and validation

-How to Use

-When the application starts, it automatically loads tasks from tasks.json if the file exists.
-If the file does not exist, the application starts with an empty task list.

-Available console actions:

-ADD
-Create a new task

-SHOW
-Display tasks filtered by status or show all tasks

-CHANGE
-Change the description of a task
-Optionally update the task status

-DELETE
-Delete a task by its ID

-EXIT
-Exit the application and save all tasks

-Task Status Values
+# Task Manager Console Application

+A simple console based task manager written in Java.
+The application allows users to manage tasks directly from the command line and stores all data persistently in a JSON file.

+The project focuses on clean object oriented design, enum usage, input validation and unit testing with JUnit.

+## Overview

+This application allows you to

+1. Create tasks with a description
+2. Update existing tasks
+3. Change task status
+4. Delete tasks by ID
+5. Filter tasks by status
+6. Automatically save and load tasks using JSON
+7. Interact through a simple console interface

+## Project Structure

+### org.example

+### Main
+Entry point of the application.
+Starts the SystemManager.

+### SystemManager
+Controls the full application flow.
+Handles user interaction.
+Loads tasks on startup.
+Saves tasks on shutdown.

+### Task
+Represents a single task.
+Contains description, status, creation time and last update time.
+Supports JSON serialization and deserialization.

+### TaskManager
+Stores all tasks in a TreeMap.
+Responsible for adding, deleting and updating tasks.
+Manages task IDs and status changes.

+### UserQuestions
+Handles all console input.
+Validates user actions, descriptions, status input and numeric IDs.

+### Enum
+Contains all application enums.

+#### Status
 TODO
-Task is newly created

 PROGRESS
-Task is currently in progress

 DONE
-Task is completed

 ALL
-Used only for filtering output

-Data Persistence

-All tasks are saved automatically to tasks.json when the application exits.
-Tasks are stored in JSON format including all task details.
-On the next startup, tasks are restored automatically.

-Tests

-The project uses JUnit 5 for testing.

-Covered test cases include:

-Adding and removing tasks

-Default task status

-Updating task descriptions

-Valid and invalid user input handling

-Requirements

-Java 17 or higher
-JUnit 5
-org.json library

-Purpose of This Project

-This project is intended as a learning and practice application to improve skills in:

-Object oriented programming

-Enum based state management

-Console user interfaces

-JSON based persistence

-Unit testing with JUnit
+#### Action
+ADD
+DELETE
+CHANGE
+SHOW
+EXIT
+YES
+NO

+## How the Application Works

+When the application starts, it checks if a file called `tasks.json` exists.

+1. If the file exists, all tasks are loaded automatically
+2. If the file does not exist, the application starts with an empty task list
+3. The user interacts with the application via console commands
+4. When the application exits, all tasks are saved automatically

+## Available Console Actions

+### ADD
+Creates a new task with a description.

+### SHOW
+Displays tasks filtered by status or shows all tasks.

+### CHANGE
+Changes the description of a task.
+Optionally allows updating the task status.

+### DELETE
+Deletes a task by its ID.

+### EXIT
+Exits the application and saves all tasks.

+## Task Status Values

+### TODO
+Task is newly created.

+### PROGRESS
+Task is currently being worked on.

+### DONE
+Task is completed.

+### ALL
+Used only for displaying all tasks.

+## Data Persistence

+All tasks are stored in a file called `tasks.json`.

+1. Tasks are saved automatically when the application exits
+2. Tasks are stored in JSON format
+3. Each task contains description, status, creation time and update time
+4. Tasks are restored automatically on the next start

+## Testing

+The project uses JUnit 5 for automated testing.

+### TaskManagerTest covers

+1. Adding tasks
+2. Deleting tasks
+3. Updating task descriptions
+4. Default task status handling
+5. Task collection size validation

+### UserQuestionsTest covers

+1. Valid user actions
+2. Invalid input handling
+3. Case insensitive input
+4. Status input validation

+## Requirements

+1. Java 17 or higher
+2. JUnit 5
+3. org.json library

+## Purpose of This Project

+This project is designed as a learning and practice application to improve skills in

+1. Object oriented programming
+2. Enum based state management
+3. Console application design
+4. JSON based persistence
+5. Unit testing with JUnit